 From Year 4 onwards, pupils may choose to continue with instrumental tuition.
 Lessons take place in small groups and are taught by specialist teachers from the Warwickshire County Music Service.
 We currently have children learning the flute, clarinet, trumpet, violin and guitar.

 Weekly singing practices take, place where children learn songs to support their education across the curriculum.
 Music is at the heart of our SMSC celebrations and assemblies.

 A wide range of extra curricular musical clubs and activities take place regularly.
-These have recently included choir and musical theatre group.
-We are excited to be adding recorders and string group to our 2019/2020 programme!
+These have included choir, musical theatre group, recorders, string group and our new biscuit tin band.
 Our pupils enjoy giving musical concerts, also taking part in events and competitions both in the community and further afield!
-We are really excited to be singing in the Voice In A Million concert at Wembley in 2020!